MedBot-team/NaBot/RasaReport.md

     - Handling Out-of-scope Messages with *out_of_scope* intent
     - Fallbacks to handle incoming messages with low NLU confidence.
     - <img src="report_images/fallback.png" width="450">
-    - Support machine-learning based policies such as the TED Policy.
+    - Support machine-learning-based policies such as the TED Policy.
     - Human Handoff
     - Handling contextual interjections with *requested_slot*

 - Reaching out first
     - <img src="report_images/reaching_out_first.png" width="450">
 - External Events
-    - Sometimes you want an external device to change the course of an ongoing conversation.
+    - Sometimes, you want an external device to change the course of an ongoing conversation.
 For example, if you have a moisture-sensor attached to a Raspberry Pi, you could use it to notify you when a plant needs watering via your assistant.

 - Reminders
-    - You can have your assistant reach out to the user after a set amount of time by using Reminders.
+    - You can have your assistant reach out to the user after a set amount of time using Reminders.

 - Support many components by default:
     - Language Models